RomeshAbeyawardena/DNI.Core/docs/ServiceBroker/index.md

 ﻿# Service Broker

 ## Usage
-Inherit from DNI.Shared.Services.Abstraction.ServiceBrokerBase, instead of IServiceBroker to automatically inherit built-in services.
+Inherit from DNI.Shared.Services.Abstraction.ServiceBrokerBase,
+instead of IServiceBroker to automatically inherit built-in services.

+It's recommended to abstract this class into its own project to reduce decoupling.

+    using DNI.Shared.Services.Abstraction;
+    public class ServiceBroker : ServiceBrokerBase
+    {
+        public ServiceBroker()
+        {
+            //List all assemblies with implemented
+            //IServiceRegistration classes
+            Assemblies = new [] { DefaultAssembly,
+                    Assembly.GetAssembly(typeof(ServiceBroker)) };
+        }
+    }

 An implemented ServiceBrokerBase will automatically register some internal services using a built-in IServiceRegistration implementation.